Rob-ot/gogogo/Readme.md

 Go Go Go
 ========

-Gogogo is a cli designed to let you deploy web applications as easily as possible.
+Gogogo is a simple command-line tool designed to let you deploy web applications as easily as possible.
 It looks for a package.json file to get information about how to run and install your application.

 While this uses package.json, it isn't specific to node.
 You can specify anything in `install` and `start`.
 These are generic package.json fields supported by npm.